 Get a place to stay if you're homeless and on the streets

-Find out about hostels, nightshelters and other emergency housing options if you're homeless and on the streets.
+Find out about emergency housing options if you're homeless and on the streets.

-You'll need a referral to get into many hostels and nightshelters (especially in London).
-This means an agency or council will need to contact the hostel on your behalf.
+You need a referral to get into many hostels - especially in London.
+This means a charity, outreach team or council will need to contact the hostel on your behalf.

-Some hostels and nightshelters will let you call them yourself or turn up in person.
+Some hostels will let you call them yourself or turn up in person.
 This is called self referral.

-If you're offered a space in one of these 'direct access' hostels, you can usually move in straight away.
+If you're offered a room in a 'direct access' hostel, you can usually move in straight away.
 Some hostels run a waiting list.

-You can contact Streetlink if you're worried about someone who is on the streets.
+You can contact Streetlink if you're sleeping rough, or if you're worried about someone who is on the streets.

 Streetlink can connect you with local outreach teams by passing on your location and description.

 Outreach teams are usually charity workers who come out overnight to try and help people who are bedding down or sleeping rough.
 They can sometimes help you access emergency housing or hostels.